 - Huge collection of sample code to help you get started

 Numato Lab’s USB GPIO devices present themselves to the Operating System as a serial port.
-This means all the complexity related to USB are abstracted out and you will be using the device as if it is a simple serial port.
+This means all the complexity related to USB is abstracted out and you will be using the device as if it is a simple serial port.
 This serial port interface can be accessed using a standard Serial Terminal Emulator software such as HyperTerminal, Teraterm, PUTTY or through your own custom script or application that can be written using one of more than a dozen different programming languages.
 On Windows, the device will be visible in the Device manager as a normal serial port.
 On Linux and Mac, the device will be listed under /dev directory, usually with a name in the format ttyACMx.
-On Android, the device can be enumerated and controlled using packages provided by Android such as UsbManager, UsbDevice, UsbConfiguration, UsbDevice, UsbInterface, etc…
+On Android, the device can be enumerated and controlled using packages provided by Android such as UsbManager, Usbdevice, UsbConfiguration, UsbDevice, UsbInterface, etc…

-Numato Lab’s USB GPIO devices support simple and human readable commands to control the device (For example, command “gpio on 1” will turn ON GPIO1).
+Numato Lab’s USB GPIO devices support simple and human-readable commands to control the device (For example, command “gpio on 1” will turn ON GPIO1).
 These commands can be manually typed in through a standard Serial Terminal Emulator such as HyperTerminal or Teraterm and can also be sent from a custom application or script.
 Custom applications or scripts can be used to automate the interaction with the device and implement logic such as conditional device control based on input values or timer etc…

-Unlike many other USB GPIO devices, Numato Lab’s GPIO devices do not depend on any third party library of API.
+Unlike many other USB GPIO devices, Numato Lab’s GPIO devices do not depend on any third-party library of API.
 The device can be accessed by using the serial port access APIs natively provided by the Operating System where available.
 That being said, libraries do exist on many platforms that may make accessing devices easier.
 But their use is fully optional.

 If the particular language of your choice supports serial ports, it should be possible to use that language to write custom script or application on an Operating System that supports USB Serial Ports.
-Currently, Numato Lab’s GPIO devices are tested on different Windows version, Linux, Mac, and Android.
+Currently, Numato Lab’s GPIO devices are tested on different Windows versions, Linux, Mac, and Android.
 A script or application can be written using but not limited to C, C++, Visual Basic, Java, C#, AutoHotkey, VBA (MS Excel, MS Word, etc…), Node.js, Autoit, Labview, Perl, Java (Android), etc..